 [based on two sharing a double or twin-bedded room]

-- Challenging, 6-night, TMB mini-tour, with optional extra day’s walking.
+- Challenging, 6-night, TMB mini-tour, with two optional extra days’ walking – please ask for details.

 - Enjoy two-and-a-half days in France and Italy.